ableyjoe/draft-jabley-root-zone-ground-rules/draft-jabley-root-zone-ground-rules.md

 The Domain Name System (DNS), originally specified in {{!RFC1034}}
 and {{!RFC1035}}, implements a namespace that is distributed structurally as a collection of zones, connected together as a tree.
-The root zone in the DNS is the ancestor of all other zones.
+The root zone in the DNS is the ancestor of all other zones and has no parent.

 From the perspective of the DNS protocol, all zones in the DNS share the same essential properties.
 However, the root zone is special